“Save Our Wild Horses” Funding Request

 Reference: Save our horses

-• You will help save these wild horses that have been part of the rich history of the area.
+You will help save these wild horses that have been part of the rich history of the area.
 Protecting a national asset.
 And protecting them for future generations.

-• You will support conserving not just the wild horses, but also other indigenous animals (it includes Gray duikers, grysbok, reedbuck, civets, servals, dassies, mongooses, baboons, vervet monkeys, and many more) and plants (Kaapschehoop fynbos and Aloes) in the surrounding areas and nature reserve.
-Not only the horses are being poached...
+Not only the horses are being poached.
+Other indigenous animals (it includes duikers, reedbuck, bushbuck, klipspringers, civets, servals, African wild cats, jackal, dassies, mongooses, baboons, vervet monkeys, and many more) and plants (Kaapschehoop fynbos and aloes) in the surrounding areas and nature reserve are under threat.

 We look forward to your participation in a project close to all our hearts.